 The PR-Tools are procedures and functions of mat-lab.
-They serve to be a framework in which users can perform the task of identification, classification, and evaluation of algorithms, tools and other pre-processing to analyzing process.
+They serve to be a framework in which users can perform the task of identifying, classification, and evaluating algorithms, tools, and other pre-processing to analyzing process.
 It serves to be of great importance.
-It is simple, easy to use and accessible for the user expression and recognition of data.
+It is simple, easy to use, and accessible for the user expression and recognition of data.

 This is a guide to PRTools.
 Here we discuss an introduction, how PRTools work with Matlab?
 Along with the activity, PR system, and Overview of PR-Tools Mat-Lab toolbox.
 You can also go through our other related articles to learn more –